hoodpy/JumpingGS/README.md

 If you require the data, code, and trained model (44GB in total), please contact me via email: jiongming@whu.edu.cn

 All data is available for free use.
 Please indicate your organization or college in your email.
-Compressed file large_scale_undistorted_photos.zip needs to be unzipped and placed in v32/data.
+Compressed file "large_scale_undistorted_photos.zip" needs to be unzipped and placed in v32/data.

 The six aerial scenes in the paper were retrained to obtain the models we uploaded.
 Performance metrics are summarized below (MatrixCity metrics will be added later).